Robeartt/auctioneer-bot/README.md

 # Auctioneer Bot

-The auctioneer bot monitors a Blend pool to create and bid on auctions.
+The auctioneer bot monitors Blend V1 pools to create and bid on auctions.
 This includes user liquidation auctions, bad debt auctions, and interest auctions.
 The auctioneer focuses on completeness and pool safety over profit, but the existing code can be modified to meet any use case.

 For more information please see [the Blend docs](https://docs.blend.capital/tech-docs/core-contracts/lending-pool).